AWS Services Overview – Whitepaper – Certification

 AWS CodePipeline

-• is a continuous integration and continuous delivery service for fast and reliable application and infrastructure updates.
+• is a continuous integration and continuous delivery (CI/CD) service for fast and reliable application and infrastructure updates.

 AWS X-Ray